YeungJonathan/FIT3162-Team21/README.md

 Error 1: ImportError: Install xlrd >= 0.9.0 for Excel support
 Solution: pip install xlrd

-# Not to the developers:
+# Note to the developers:
 Please do not commit and push the raster data files to git. (for example vegtype3_4) Just add it to your local as the size of it is too big.